tangobreath/tangobreath.github.io/my-philosophy.md

 mind, and an open heart.
 Until they have both, a dancer will always be limiting themselves in some way.

 Tango is a simple dance.
-Mastering a few things in a person's posture and movement gives a tango dancer access to all that tango is.
+Mastering a few things in a person's mind, posture and movement gives a tango dancer access to all that tango is.
 While providing a lifetime of challenges and growth.

 The path to the fundamentals of tango movement and dance is the same regardless of a persons role in the dance.
 The roles of leader and follower carry too much weight, there should instead only be tango dancer, embodying both initiator and responder.
+Perhaps a Navigator and co-navigator, to further establish what little difference there is between the two roles which both wish to express the music with their partner.

 Learning the fundamental movements of tango are akin to learning the fundamental sounds of a spoken language, Once the sounds are learned,